asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "We'll do everything we can," Matt said.

 "I just want to sell this place and move on."
 She set down her mug, hands shaking slightly.
 "But no one wants to buy a house where someone was murdered.
 And now I'm trapped here with—" She stopped, composing herself.
-"I'm sorry, I'm rambling.
-You need to work."
+"I'm sorry.
+I'm rambling.
+You're here to work not listen to my woes."

 "It's important to you, and that's valid," Brandon said quietly.
 "We're sorry this happened in your home."